T. G. Sitharam

-T. G. Sitharam is a civil engineer, professor at IISc Bangalore (on lien), director at IIT Guwahati, and director (Additional charge) at CIT Kokrajhar.
+T. G. Sitharam (born 17 May 1961) is a civil engineer, professor at IISc Bangalore (on lien), former director at IIT Guwahati.
+He has served as Chairman of the All India Council for Technical Education since 1 December 2022.
 He is known for his works in the fields of rock mechanics, rock engineering and geotechnical earthquake engineering.
-He is an elected fellow of Indian Geotechnical Society, Institution of Engineers (India) and American Society of Civil Engineers.
+He is an elected fellow of Indian Geotechnical Society, Institution of Engineers (India) and the American Society of Civil Engineers.

 He is currently serving as the editor-in-chief of Springer Transactions in Civil and Environmental Engineering and several other journals.
-He is appointed as Chairman of All India Council for Technical Education.